wikimedia/abstract-wikipedia-data-science/README.md

 (more info [here](#how-to-use-code-remotely)).
 To find out more on which exactly arguments the program needs, help is available by running `python3 <script-name> -h`.

-In short, right now only _fetch_content.py_ has obligatory parameters _start_idx_ and _end_idx_, which are used to let you choose an exact range of wikis you want to fetch modules from (indexes start with 0, and the order of them is based on _Sources_ table order).

 The order to run the scripts is:

-1. wikis_parser.sh
+1. wikis_parser.py
-2. fetch_content.sh
+2. fetch_content.py
 3. db_script.sh

    - db_script.py
    - get_db_pages.py
    - remove_missed.py

-4. fetch_db_info.sh
+4. fetch_db_info.py
-5. get_distribution.sh
+5. get_pageviews.py
-6. detect_data_modules.sh
+6. get_distribution.py
-7. get_pageviews.sh
+7. detect_data_modules.py
+8. detect_similarity.py

 As running some scripts require quite a lot of time and computations, when in Toolforge environment, it is recommended to use [jsub](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Grid#Submitting_simple_one-off_jobs_using_'jsub').
 You can submit a jsub job by using corresponding script from _shell_scripts_ folder.
+For single python scripts, a convenience script is `py_script.sh`, e.g `py_script.sh python/script/name.py --python-args`.

 We run these scripts as cronjobs.
 A list of all jobs set up for cron can be found in [cronjobs.txt](cronjobs.txt).
 It is recommended to view this file to see how exactly the scripts are run.

-#### What python files are doing
+### Function of python files

 1. wikis_parser.py